Section 2: Systems of Government

 The Framers divided power among three separate branches of the federal government.

 Two related systems help prevent any branch of government from becoming too powerful.
-First, the separation of powers ensure that no one branch can exercise the duties of another.
+First, the separation of powers ensures that no one branch can exercise the duties of another.
 For example, the executive cannot make laws, only Congress.
 Second, checks and balances allows each branch a small amount of influence over the other branches.
 For example, the President can veto a law proposed by Congress.

 establishes the legislative branch, called Congress.